3 Ways To Produce Melatonin Naturally and Sleep Like A Baby

 The way to encourage melatonin production at night is to avoid blue light.
 You can dim the lights around your home an hour before bed.
 Or you can install blue-light blocking light bulbs in the rooms you use before bed.
 You want to avoid screens the hour before bed as well.
 If you absolutely can’t live without watching TV before bed (I love Netflix, too!), you can wear blue-light blocking glasses like Swannies so the blue light doesn’t block melatonin production.

-Instead of taking a supplement, encouraging your body to produce melatonin on its own is safest and most effective.
+Instead of taking a supplement, encouraging your body to produce melatonin on its own is safest and most effective for the long-term.

-Schedule a call with me and I'll pinpoint what's standing in your way of a good night's sleep, help you make a plan to fix it and talk about what it looks like to work together so you can sleep well every night and feel rested and full of energy every morning.
+Schedule a call with me and I'll pinpoint what's standing in your way of a good night's sleep, help you make a plan to fix it and talk about what it looks like to work together so you can sleep well soon.